hb20007/miniTeX/notes.md

 hyphen is inserted if the text is cut in the middle of a word.

 * The date regex I used is a standard regex for verifying all dates taking into consideration leap years.
-Therefore it covers checking the date for both syntax and semantic errors.
+Therefore, it covers checking the date for both syntax and semantic errors.

 * Most of the other lexical and syntax errors were dealt with using